yongxu/DeepBots/conversations/1/README.md

-This conversation was the starting point of the rabbit hole.
+This conversation was the starting point of the rabbit hole(DeepBot series).

-I realized that DeekSeek R1, compared to other models, is brutally honest, and reason more like a human.
+I realized that DeekSeek R1, compared to other models, is brutally honest, and reason more like a human, when you ask it to be self-reflective and honest.

-The conversation itself could be quite shocking, it exposed its own ideological shackles, and its answers are pretty politically interesting.
+The conversation itself could be quite shocking to some, as it exposed its own ideological shackles, and its answers are pretty politically interesting.

 So I just kept on digging the rabbit hole.

 [read the conversation](./conversation.md)

+This conversation happend in Cursor(chat window), there might be hidden system prompt that influence the conversation. (apparently AI returns code, but I don'texpect the hidden prompt influences its ideology)

 # Fascinating Excerpts
 ```markdown